darshan-balar2400/CREDITY/README.md

 6. Open your web browser and go to `http://localhost:5000` to view the website.

+## Model Training

+The `train_model.py` file contains the code for training the machine learning model used in the application.
+We have used the RandomForest algorithm for classification

 ## Referencing Documentation

 You can refer to the `documentation.docx` file located in the project directory for additional documentation and information.

+## Directory Structure

+credity/
+├── app.py
+├── templates/
+│ ├── index.html
+│ └── ...
+├── static/
+│ ├── style/
+│ │ └── CSS/
+│ ├── js/
+│ │ └── ...
+│ └── images/
+│ └── ...
+├── screenshots/
+│ └── ...
+├── documentation.docx
+├── train_model.py
+├── requirements.txt
+└── ...

 # #Website Screenshots